 How We are Preparing for the GDPR

-We already have a consistent level of data protection and security across our organisation, however it is our aim to be fully compliant with the GDPR by 25 May 2018.
+We already have a consistent level of data protection and security across our organisation, as part of our continued obligations we examine many areas within our business to remain GDPR compliant.

 Information Audit – carrying out a company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.

 Policies & Procedures – revising current and/or implementing new data protection policies and procedures to meet the requirements and standards of the GDPR and any relevant data protection laws, including:

 Data Protection – our main policy and procedure document for data protection has been overhauled to meet the standards and requirements of the GDPR.
 Accountability and governance measures are in place to ensure that we understand and adequately disseminate and evidence our obligations and responsibilities; with a dedicated focus on privacy by design and the rights of individuals.